robert/robert.github.com/_posts/2015-09-14-robber-barons-understand-technical-debt-too.md

 layout: post
 published: false
 ---
-Like every good blog post about technical debt, I would like to begin by linking to a better blog post about technical debt by Martin Fowler[LINK].
+Like every good blog post about technical debt, I would like to begin by linking to a [better blog post about technical debt by Martin Fowler](http://martinfowler.com/bliki/TechnicalDebt.html).

 ---